Karpacz: Sights

 In Karpacz Górny a gravity hill is located where bottles appear to roll uphill.
 There is also a Norwegian stave church, moved here from Vang Municipality, Norway in the mid-19th century.
 Tourists very often choose to go hiking on local mountain trails.

+There are two museums: the Museum of Sport and Tourism (Muzeum Sportu i Turystyki) and the Museum of Toys (Muzeum Zabawek), created in 1995, from Henryk Tomaszewski's collection.
+First seat of the latter was at 5 Karkonoska Street, in 2012 it was moved to new seat at former railway station, at 3 Kolejowa Street.

+Railway station

+This station was created on 29 June 1895 (as Krummhübel), because of the touristic meaning of this town.
+In 1924-1925 a new station was built.
+In 1934 the railway line was electrified.